furiosa-ai/furiosa-models/docs/models/ssd_mobilenet.md

 This class provides another version of the postprocessing implementation which is highly optimized for NPU.
 The implementation leverages the NPU IO architecture and runtime.

-To use this implementation, when this model is called, the parameter `postprocessor_type="Rust"` should be passed.
+To use this implementation, when this model is called, the parameter `postprocessor_type=Platform.RUST` should be passed.
 The following is an example:

 !!!
 Example